bjzelvelder/GABBI/README.md

 ```
 conda install -c conda-forge ncbi-datasets-cli
 ```
-Then, download the NCBI table of your active selection, making sure that you have **selected the "Assembly Level" column** on NCBI (the script will separete chromosome-level and other genomes accordingly):
+Then, download the NCBI table of your active selection, making sure that you have **selected the "Assembly Level" column** on NCBI (the script will separate chromosome-level and other genomes accordingly):

 <p align="center">
   <img src="/image/screenshot_ncbi.png" alt="NCBI_screenshot" width="600"/>